Managing Cyber Risk in the Quantum Era: A Responsible Approach

 To begin, there may be much anticipation around the opportunities associated with quantum computing.
 For some people, there are great expectations and a good amount of hype surrounding this emerging technology.
 Other people may react negatively or complacently to its threats and may choose to dismiss any potential risk without proper analysis, leaving this “future problem” for later.
 Yet others may eventually react to the cyberthreats with panic and fear, rushing to try and mitigate risks without properly evaluating them first.

-Amidst such hasty and conflicting reactions, it is important to strive for clarity and minimize confusion by taking a programmatic and responsible approach to first understand and then mitigate the quantum risk to cryptography.
+Amidst such hasty and conflicting reactions, it is important to strive for clarity and minimise confusion by taking a programmatic and responsible approach to first understand and then mitigate the quantum risk to cryptography.

 Cryptography supports the backbone of trust in our digital society.
 Cryptographic assets such askeys, certificates and algorithms are often scattered throughout an enterprise’s applications and infrastructure.
 The foundation for any cryptographic transition, including the quantum transition, begins with effective management of those assets.
-Organizations can adopt a four-step approach to enable this critical business function and position for future disruptions:
+Organisations can adopt a four-step approach to enable this critical business function and position for future disruptions: